-in Nüremberg Germany in 1893.
-Georges Carette, a Frenchman, moved to Germany as a youth or
+in Nüremberg Germany in 1895.
+Georges Carette, was a native born Frenchman who moved to Germany as a young man when his mother, who was

-(Georges was then, and would always be, a French citizen.)
-The firm did well and made toys of all
+The new firm did well and made toys of all

-different types, including model boats, cars and railways.
+different types, including model boats, cars, steam engines and railways.
 All models were mechanical

 and made of tin.
 Many were lithographed and favorites were electric streetcars and model trains.

 The firm's train production was in tinplate and brass and ranged from gauges 3 and 2 alcohol-fuelled